GerHobbelt/HTMLawed/htmLawed_README.txt

 -- 4.7  Use through application plug-ins/modules -------------------o

-  Plug-ins/modules to implement htmLawed in applications such as Drupal and DokuWiki may have been developed.
+  Plug-ins/modules to implement htmLawed in applications such as Drupal may have been developed.
 Please check the application websites and the forum on the htmLawed site:- http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed.

 -- 4.8  Use in non-PHP applications --------------------------------o